roshankc00/roshankc00/README.md

 - 📫 How to reach me **rohitkc8848@gmail.com**
 - 📫 Currently Iam learning **Kubernetes, jenkins, ansible, Teraform**
+- 📫 this year 2081 goal is to master these concept at some level  **Kubernetes, jenkins, ansible, Teraform**

 ### Latest Blogs
 - <a href="https://medium.com/@rohitkc8848/solid-design-principles-using-typesci-d2cd9c14089a" target="blank">